handsomevictor/kaiko-indices-config-update-report/readme.md

 reminder:
 1. Fixings and real time configs are seperated and in a sorted way in the report.
-2. Only contains Public Rates (starting with KK, having LDN etc at the end or not), things like "kaiko-gemini-btc" will not be considered
+2. Only contains Public Rates (starting with KK, having LDN etc. at the end or not), things like "kaiko-gemini-btc" will not be considered